How to Apply

 - Copy of Stamped Orders (provide upon arrival)

 A completed housing application and supporting documentation are required in order to be placed on the wait list.
 The wait list you are placed on is determined by your rank and family size.
-To accept a home, the Service Member must be signed in at Hunter Army Airfield and present confirmation of clearing previous duty station (form DA31).
+To accept a home, the Service Member must be signed in at Hunter Army Airfield and present confirmation of clearing previous duty station (Form IPPS-A Absence Request).

 Your eligibility date for housing is determined according to the following criteria: